alemorvan/patchmanagement/README.md

 * `pm_logpath`: default `/etc/ansible/facts.d/PM.log`

-Where to store the date of PM that are successfull of failed.
+Where to store the date of PM that are successfull or failed.

 * `pm_fact_name`: default `pm`

 What is the fact name we want ?

 * `pm_set_env_variable`: default `true`
-* `pm_env_file_path`: default `/etc/profile.d/last_pm_date.sh
+* `pm_env_file_path`: default `/etc/profile.d/last_pm_date.sh`

 Do we set an env variable with last_pm date and where to store the script ?

 * `pm_manage_yum_clean_all`: default `true`

-Launch a yum clean all before updating
+Launch a `yum clean all` before updating
-You should set to false if, for example, you have ever download the RPMs
+You should set to `false` if, for example, you have ever download the RPMs

 * `pm_manage_apt_clean`: `true`